 - Go to Settings → Accessibility.

-- A “Sounds” option will appear on the same screen.
-Select it, and you’ll see many different sound options organized into categories.
-You can toggle ON the options that you want your iPhone to alert you about.
+- Now, toggle on the options that you want your iPhone to alert you about.

 This will add it to the list of Included Controls.
-You can rearrange the items on the list using the hamburger handles on the right of each control.
+You can rearrange the items on the list using the hamburger handles on each control’s right.

-- Once added, you can access it by launching Control Center on your iPhone.
+- Once added, you can access it by launching Control Center.

-Once you’ve turned on sound recognition, you will receive an instant notification every time your iPhone detects the selected sounds.
-We tested this feature, and it worked pretty well, but please bear in mind that it’s not foolproof, so you should still be cautious about your environment and not rely on this feature in critical situations.
+Once you’ve turned on sound recognition, you will receive an instant notification when your iPhone detects the selected sounds.
+We tested this feature, and it worked pretty well.
+However, you must remember that it’s not foolproof.
+So, you should still be cautious about your environment and not rely on this feature in critical situations.

 What do you think of sound recognition on iPhone?
 Leave us a comment with your thoughts below.